mikan7296/IM02_Bocchi-the-Rock/README.md

 (Dynamic) Slides - Users are able to view multiple images for the products

-(Dynamic) 3D viewer - Users are able to view the product in 3D using sketchfab( if the product has one )
+(Dynamic) 3D viewer - Users are able to view the product in 3D using sketchfab (if the product has one)

 ## **Additional Features**

 Click the Bunny - Users can find and click on bunnies that randomly appears behind product cards to earn a few coins.
 The bunny disappears after awhile and will respawn after a random interval

 Clip Submission System - Users can submit music clips (mp3/mp4) of themselves playing music to let other users see on the community.
-Users can leave a like or comment on the clips.
+Users can leave a like or comment on the clips

 Achievement system - Users can find and collect achievements on the website.
-The users can also get BTR coins by unlocking achievements.
+The users can also get BTR coins by unlocking achievements

 Adding Products - Users can add products with images and sketchfab links